-8. NHS LSF reviews and appeals
+8. NHS LSF complaints and appeals

 Scenario First step Next steps If you are concerned about the way in which your NHS LSF application or payment has been dealt with.
 Contact us by telephone, text relay service or online form.
-Our full contact details can be found at www.nhsbsa.nhs. uk/learning-support-fund/contact-us If you remain dissatisfied, you may make a written complaint to us, under the NHSBSA's complaints handling policy by email: nhsbsa.lsfcomplaints@nhs.net Or by post: The Review Section NHSBSA Student Services Hesketh House 200-220 Broadway Fleetwood FY7 8SS If you disagree with the actual outcome of your NHS LSF application (For example, you disagree with the decision on the amount of funding payable, or you believe your funding has been incorrectly suspended, reduced or terminated without good reason) Request a review by email to: nhsbsa.lsfcomplaints@nhs.net Or write to us at: The Review Section NHSBSA Student Services Hesketh House 200-220 Broadway Fleetwood FY7 8SS This should normally be requested within 28 days of receiving the initial decision.
+Our full contact details can be found at www.nhsbsa.nhs. uk/learning-support-fund/contact-us If you remain dissatisfied, you may make a written complaint to us, under the NHSBSA's complaints handling policy by email: Isfcomplaints@nhsbsa.nhs.uk Or by post: NHS Learning Support Fund Complaints NHSBSA Student Services Hesketh House 200-220 Broadway Fleetwood FY7 8SS If you disagree with the actual outcome of your NHS LSF application (For example, you disagree with the decision on the amount of funding payable, or you believe your funding has been incorrectly suspended, reduced or terminated without good reason) Request a review by email to: Isfcomplaints@nhsbsa.nhs.uk Or write to us at: NHS Learning Support Fund Complaints NHSBSA Student Services Hesketh House 200-220 Broadway Fleetwood FY7 8SS This should normally be requested within 28 days of receiving the initial decision.
 If after being informed of the result of the review you still believe the decision we have made in relation to your Learning Support Fund award is incorrect, you can appeal to the Department of Health and Social Care .
 This must be done within 28 days of receiving the NHSBSA's decision.
 Email: educationandtraining@dhsc.gov.uk Please note this email address is only for NHS LSF related appeals to the DHSC.
-If you are unable to access email services, write to: NHS Learning Support Fund Appeal F.A.O Education and Training Funding NHS Workforce: Education, Modernisation & Funding Department of Health and Social Care Quarry House Quarry Hill Leeds LS2 7UE f /LearningSupportFund
+If you are unable to access email services, write to: NHS Learning Support Fund Appeal NHS Workforce Supply Department of Health and Social Care Quarry House Leeds LS2 7UE